shiltemann/galaxy-metagenomics/README.md

 After the successful installation, all what you need to do is:

-``docker run -d -p 8080:80 bgruening/galaxy-metagenomics``
+``docker run -d -p 8080:80 quay.io/shiltemann/galaxy-metagenomics``

 I will shortly explain the meaning of all the parameters.
 For a more detailed description please consult the [docker manual](http://docs.docker.io/), it's really worth reading.

 Let's start: ``docker run`` will run the Image/Container for you.
 In case you do not have the Container stored locally, docker will download it for you. ``-p 8080:80`` will make the port 80 (inside of the container) available on port 8080 on your host.
 Inside the container a Apache Webserver is running on port 80 and that port can be bound to a local port on your host computer.
-With this parameter you can access your Galaxy instance via ``http://localhost:8080`` immediately after executing the command above. ``bgruening/galaxy-metagenomics`` is the Image/Container name, that directs docker to the correct path in the [docker index](https://index.docker.io/u/bgruening/galaxy-metagenomics/). ``-d`` will start the docker container in daemon mode.
+With this parameter you can access your Galaxy instance via ``http://localhost:8080`` immediately after executing the command above. ``shiltemann/galaxy-metagenomics`` is the Image/Container name, that directs docker to the correct path in the [quay.io docker index](https://quay.io/repository/shiltemann/galaxy-metagenomics). ``-d`` will start the docker container in daemon mode.
 For an interactive session, you can execute:

-``docker run -i -t -p 8080:80 bgruening/galaxy-metagenomics``
+``docker run -i -t -p 8080:80 quay.io/shiltemann/galaxy-metagenomics``

 and run the ``` startup ``` script by your own, to start PostgreSQL, Apache and Galaxy.